MARYT-Studio/GameOpeningForYou/README.md

 Game-Opening, only for your modpack.

-Manage your own messages in one mod, and remove any other messages from mods.

 ## Features

 With this mod, you are able to customize game opening welcome messages for your modpack: